piegope/doc/docs/en/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-personal/side-menu/index.md

 ![All Entries Tab](https://webdevolutions.azureedge.net/docs/en/hub/Hub2122.png)
 At the top, you can use the ***Filter*** bar to search through all your folders and entries.

-To access an entry in {{ en.DWL }}, navigate through the folders to manually find the entry you are looking for.
+To access an entry in the {{ en.WBEX }}, navigate through the folders to manually find the entry you are looking for.
 The folder structure is identical to that of your {{ en.DHUBP }}.

 When navigating in the folders, the [***New Entry***](/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-personal/side-menu/new-entry/) button will appear at the bottom of the ***Content Area***.